camel-tooling/camel-dap-client-vscode/README.md

   - in scope `Debugger`
   - the message body
   - a message header when it is of type String
+  - an exchange property when it is of type String

 ## Requirements